gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

-Title: An optimization and debugging story with Go and Dtrace
+Title: An optimization and debugging story with Go and DTrace
-Tags: Go, Optimization, Dtrace
+Tags: Go, Optimization, DTrace
 ---

 Today at work, I was hacking on [Kratos](https://github.com/ory/kratos) (a Go application), and I noticed running the tests took a bit too long to my liking.
 So I profiled the tests, and unknowingly embarked on a fun optimization and debugging adventure.
 I thought it could be interesting and perhaps educational.